 A recent literature review on the ecology of urban areas published in Conservation Biology offers irrefutable evidence that cities can and ought to be havens for wildlife, specifically pollinators.
 In “The City as a Refuge for Insect Pollinators,” the authors, a group of multidisciplinary scientists from around the world, recommend that urban areas—particularly fast growing ones—be managed to support biodiversity.

-While we certainly need to restore and protect rural and suburban lands, there’s a growing realization that “pollinators put high-priority and high-impact urban conservation within reach,” writes the team.
+While we certainly need to also restore and protect rural and suburban lands, there’s a growing realization that “pollinators put high-priority and high-impact urban conservation within reach,” writes the team.
 “The relatively small spatial and temporal scales of insect pollinators in terms of functional ecology (habitat range, lifecycle, nesting behavior compared with larger mammals for example) offer opportunities for small actions to yield large benefits for pollinator health.”
 Small actions: they’re talking about you and me, as well as city planners.
 As the authors note, many residents understand the urgency and necessity, and are willing to help.
 Turning our yards into “real” gardens, complete with native plantings and other elements that support entire life cycles of local biodiversity, ought to be paramount.
 Priceless benefits to us (crop pollination and a chance to admire nature’s beauty), to countless other species that rely on plants or insects for food, and to plants (pollination), come with the package.

 I can’t agree more with the authors.
 If we want to recover and protect pollinators and other wildlife globally, we need to tend to their needs locally.
 It will take policy makers, planners, and environmental managers, but also each of us, whether we work individually or engage with community organizers.